Omnija/Project-Mini-Luna-deprecated/README.md

-# Project Luna Mini
+# Project Mini Luna
 ![ScreenShot](https://i.imgur.com/dK5Jkp4.png)

 ### Notes
-This is a Project Modpack made of all of the communities contributions.
+This project is a modpack made up of communities contributions.
-I do not take credit for any of these models, and thank the contributers on my behalf, making this project possible.
+We do not take credit for any of the added models, and thank the contributers on our behalf for making this project possible.

 ### Features
-Expanding every characters to have 16 costume slots.
+Expanding every character to have 16 costume slots.

 ### Compatibility
-DLC & Update 1.7
+Update 1.7 & DLC

 ### Maintained by
 Omnija & Sotaeko